Skip to main content

 Site Name HistoryThe site is named for Thomas W. Lamont (A.B.
 1892), a prominent New York banker and Harvard benefactor.Historical NotesLamont Library was designed as an undergraduate library by Coolidge Shepley Bulfinch and Abbott of Boston.
 It was built on the site of the Dana-Peabody House (Dana-Palmer House) which was sold to Harvard in 1835.
 The house was moved across Quincy Street in 1947 to allow for the construction of the library which was completed in 1949.

 The Farnsworth Room and Woodberry Poetry Room were transferred to Lamont from Widener upon completion.
-Funds for construction of the library was a gift of Thomas W. Lamont (A.B.
-1892),
+Funds for construction of the library were a gift from Thomas W. Lamont (A.B.
+1892).

 Additional Information